tienl/surfs_up/README.md

 After previous rounds of data gathering and presentation, I am following up on data requested for seasonality and viability of the surf and ice cream shop.
 Below is the data we've found by looking at all the June and December months precipitation across our entire data set (2010-01-01 to 2017-08-23).
 From the analysis of the data, we can see that in June, we average .13 inches of rain.
 And in December, we average .22 inches of rain.
 It is clear that there are seasonal differences of rainfall between months.
 To put in perspective, .1" and .25" of rain are defined by rain insurance agencies as categories next to each other.
 (Source:https://www.usweatherinsurance.com/rain-insurance/).
-We also know that the max rainfall between seasons are about 2 inches, which is significant.
-Finally, 3rd quartile stats of both months show similarity of .12 and .15 inches.
-This tells us, most rainfall amount in June is similar to December.
+We also know that the max rainfall difference between June and December are about 2 inches (4.43 vs 6.42).
+Also worth to note that 3rd quartile stats of both months show similarity of .12 and .15 inches.
+So in summary of the 2 months, most rainfall amount are similar, but on extreme days there are notable differences in the amount of rain as well.

 References: